-Join Peggy Fisher for an in-depth discussion in this video Creating user-defined functions, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Creating user-defined functions, part of Learning Java.

 - A method is a group of statements…used to accomplish a specific task.…It is sometimes referred to as a black box.…A method definition includes these parts:…a method header, which contains a visibility type,…public, private or protected,…a return data type,…a method name,…a list of parameters,…and the body of the method,…which is enclosed in open and closing curly brackets.…In the example that I have here…for my project called methods,…we have a main method…which includes a visibility modifier of public,…a return type of void,…and the name of it is called main.…